 The practice ensured equipment was safe to use, maintained and serviced according to manufacturers' instructions.
 The practice ensured the facilities were maintained in accordance with regulations.
-We noted the annual gas safety check was overdue.
-We were sent a evidence to demonstrate that new gas safety check had been completed shortly after the inspection.

 A fire safety risk assessment was carried out in line with the legal requirements.
 The management of fire safety was effective.